c3-suzuki/rabbitmq-website/site/management.md

 By the default, `management.oauth_disable_basic_auth` has the value `true`, meaning that when OAuth2 is enabled, the Management UI only accepts OAuth 2 authentication.
-To switch to authenticate using OAuth 2 abd Basic Auth, set the `management.oauth_disable_basic_auth` configuration key to `false`:
+To switch to authenticate using OAuth 2 and Basic Auth, set the `management.oauth_disable_basic_auth` configuration key to `false`:

 <pre class="lang-ini">